Blake-McDonald/ChatGpt-Study-Prompts/README.md

 ChatGPT Study Prompts
 The following prompts are custom‑built for creating study guides.
+The following text was written by a human and checked for grammar by an AI

 **Configuration Note**